PdoyleC/rock-paper-scissors/README.md

 - Thank you to my mentor Elaine Roche who helped with points and tips and gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers for my project.

+## Acknowledgments

+- Thank you to my mentor Elaine Roche who helped with points and tips and gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers for my project.
+## Acknowledgments

+- Thank you to my mentor Elaine Roche who helped with points and tips and gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers for my project.